mduckham/pnkg/data/README.md

 # Data
 This folder includes place name gazetteers for each state and territory in Australia.
 Please navigate to each folder to download or access gazetteer data.
+Data product specification for composite gazetteer of Australia is provided in this [report](CompositeGazetteerDPS.pdf).
+To access metadata information related to gazetteer data please follow web links included in the table below.

 ### Metadata for gazetteer data